jt196/vanilla-cookbook/docs/technical/docs.md

 # Docs Scripts

+Doc'ing the docs, very meta.
+This is just a run-through of how to build the documentation.

-To generate updated docs from the scripts below, just run `pnpm docs:build`.
+To generate updated docs from the scripts below, make sure the dev server is running `pnpm dev`, then just run `pnpm docs:build`.

 ## Screenshots